Bayesian Calibration for Activity Based Models: Bayesian Model Formulation

-The next step of the procedure is sequential sampling of the input configurations and updating the parameters of the GP surrogate.
-Under limited sampling budgets, choosing the next configuration for evaluation $\theta^{N+1}$ using the \textit{optimal experimental design}.
-The goal is to identify regions of the state space $\mathcal{A}$ to draw from where the loss function $\mathcal{L}$ is known to have small values (exploitation) or in the regions of high uncertainty about values of the loss function (exploration).
-The next configuration is chosen using a utility function $U$ depending on the exploration-exploitation trade-off required for the given application.
-The expectation over the utility function, know as acquisition function, is taken over the posterior distribution of the GP surrogate function and minimized to obtain the optimal design choice~\citep{ryan_contributions_2014}:
+The next step of the BO procedure is the sequential sampling of the input configurations and updating of the parameters of the GP surrogate.
+Under limited sampling budgets, choosing the next configuration for evaluation $\theta^{N+1}$ is accomplished using the \textit{optimal experimental design}.
+The goal is to identify regions of the constrained state space $\mathcal{A}$ to draw from regions where the loss function $\mathcal{L}$ is known to have small values (exploitation) or from regions where high uncertainty about the $\mathcal{L}$ values exist (exploration).
+The next configuration is chosen using a utility function $\mathcal{U}$ which captures the exploration-exploitation trade-off required for the given problem.
+The expectation over the utility function, known as an acquisition function $a(\theta)$, is taken over the posterior distribution of the GP surrogate function and minimized to obtain the optimal design choice $\theta^{N+1}$ \cite{ryan_contributions_2014}:

-where $\theta^{N+1}$ is the optimal design configuration, decision from the potential candidates in the search space $\mathcal{A}$; $U$ is the chosen utility function, and $\Omega$ represents the hyperparameters of the surrogate that approximates the loss function $\mathcal{L}$.
+where $\theta^{N+1}$ is the optimal input configuration from a pool of potential candidates $\theta_\star$ in the search space $\mathcal{A}$; $\mathcal{U}$ is the chosen utility function, and $\Omega$ represents the hyperparameters of the GP surrogate that approximates the loss function $\mathcal{L}$.

-\citep{chaloner_bayesian_1995} discusses extensively several Bayesian utility functions and their non-Bayesian Design of Experiments (DOE) equivalents but this paper focuses on Expected Improvement~\cite{mockus_bayesian_2012}, which emphasizes the size of the improvement to avoid getting stuck in local optimas and under-exploration.
+Several Bayesian utility functions and their non-Bayesian Design of Experiments (DOE) equivalents are discussed extensively in \cite{chaloner_bayesian_1995}.
+For our calibration problem, we use the Expected Improvement (EI) utility function~\cite{mockus_bayesian_2012}, which weighs the value of a proposed sample by the size of it's potential improvement to avoid getting stuck in local optimas and under-exploration.